How To Keep Cool In Bed At Night

 A good one will still be a bit of an investment, but it’s much cheaper than installing air con in a home that wasn’t built with it included.
 You can find them online and in large home improvement stores.

-Don’t do intense exercise in the couple of hours leading up to bedtime if you’re able to do it earlier.
-It can take a long time for your body to return to its normal temperature, which might lead to you feeling hot and sticky in bed.
+Try experimenting with not doing intense exercise in the couple of hours leading up to bedtime if you’re able to do it earlier.
+It can take a long time for your body to return to its normal temperature, which might lead to you feeling too hot in bed.

 To be honest though, if I can’t make it to the gym until later, I still prefer the positive effect of exercise on my sleep, even if I have to go to bed feeling warmer than I’d ideally like to be.
-So I think this is one to experiment with for a few days to see if changing your exercise time has any effect.
+So I think this is one to test out for a few days to see if changing your exercise time has any effect.

-And if it’s a particularly hot day, avoid doing strenuous exercise outdoors.
+If it’s a particularly hot day, avoid doing strenuous exercise outdoors, especially if there are health advisories in your local area to do so.

 8. Adjust your meals for hot weather